 If you're checking the exact Lantern Festival Thailand date for your holiday, it's worth confirming closer to your travel dates too, since ticketed events sometimes adjust their schedule slightly.

-Where it happens: Along the Chao Phraya River, with popular viewing spots near riverside piers and temples.
+Where it happens: Along the Chao Phraya River, with popular viewing spots near riverside piers and temples.- Why it stands out: If you are already in Bangkok, this is the easiest option because you do not need to travel far.

 Travel Tribe Tip: If you are visiting both Chiang Mai and a river city, start with Chiang Mai for the sky lanterns, then head south to enjoy the floating lantern celebrations at a more relaxed pace.